waigo/waigo/docs/RenderingOutput/Enabling.md

 # Enabling output formats

-Output formats are enabled using the `outputFormats` middleware .The default configuration looks similar to:
+Output formats are enabled using the `outputFormats` middleware .The default [configuration](../AppConfiguration/) has something like this:

 ```js
 {